nimoibrahim/portfolio/README.md

 # portfolio
 My portfolio is similar to a CV.
-Contains my skills jobs and extra curricular
+Contains my skills jobs and extra curricular.